 Yogurt – Brings flavor and texture to the bread.
 I use a plain Greek Yogurt in this recipe for best results.
 Use your plant-based yogurt of choice if avoiding dairy.

 Gluten Free Flour – The base of this recipe.
 Use your favorite, or check out my recipe for nightshade free Gluten Free Flour.

 Salt – To help the final flavor of this recipe.

 Warm Water – Do we need to count water as an ingredient?
-Okay, technically this is 8 ingredients if you count water.
+Okay, technically there are 8 ingredients if you count water.